minprog/platforms/scraping-data/20 scraping/index.md

 ## Provided code

 We've provided some code to get you started.
-Download it here: [scraping.zip](../code/scraping.zip)
+Accept [this GitHub classroom invite](https://classroom.github.com/a/nPKjKQym)

 ## Libraries